jeffwongqy/early_diabetes_diagnosis/README.md

 ### What's so unique about this health web app?

-This web app comes with an integration of an ensemble algorithm - AdaBoost Classifier to predict the classification of diabetes or non-diabetes.
+This health web app comes with an integration of an ensemble algorithm - AdaBoost Classifier to predict the classification of diabetes or non-diabetes.
 The Adaboost Classifier was trained using 80% of the original dataset and the remaining 20% of the original dataset was used to evaluate the performance of the proposed model.
 Originally, the dataset consists of 520 observations with 17 characteristics, collected using direct questionnaires and diagnoses results from the patients in the Sylhet Diabetes Hospital in Sylhet, Bangladesh.